Amplifying the randomness of weak sources correlated with devices: Introduction

 \section{Introduction}

 In many applications, like numerical simulations, cryptography or gambling, just to name a~few, free randomness is desired due to the fact that a wide range of results is based on it.
-In practice, however, random sources are rarely private and only weak partially sources of randomness are available.
+In practice, however, random sources are rarely private and only partially weak sources of randomness are available.
 That is why the problem of randomness amplification became useful and worth investigating.
 Overall, the idea is to use the inputs from a~partially random source and obtain perfectly random output bits.
 In classical information theory, randomness amplification from a~single weak source is unattainable (\cite{sv}).
 However, it becomes possible, if the no-signaling principle is assumed and quantum-mechanical correlations are used.
 Such correlations are revealed operationally through the violation of Bell inequalities.

-As a weak source to be amplified, we consider an $\varepsilon$-SV source (named for Santha and Vazirani \cite{sv}), where $\varepsilon$ is a~parameter which indicates how far we are from full randomness. {An $\varepsilon$-SV source is given by a~probability distribution $P(\varphi_1,\ldots,\varphi_n,\ldots)$ over bit strings such that
+As a model of a weak source to be amplified, we consider an $\varepsilon$-SV source (named after Santha and Vazirani \cite{sv}), where $\varepsilon$ is a~parameter which indicates how far we are from full randomness. {An $\varepsilon$-SV source is given by a~probability distribution $P(\varphi_1,\ldots,\varphi_n,\ldots)$ over bit strings such that